CENG501-Projects/CENG501-Fall2024/CakmakKilic/Readme.md

 # FIGHTING OVER-FITTING WITH QUANTIZATION FOR LEARNING DEEP NEURAL NETWORKS ON NOISY LABELS

-This readme file is an outcome of the [CENG501 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
-See [CENG501 (Spring 42) Project List](https://github.com/CENG501-Projects/CENG501-Fall2024) for a complete list of all paper reproduction projects.

 # 1. Introduction

-An increase of the computation power let to emergence of computationally complex neural networks.
-These neural networks require large amount of annotated data.
-Collecting such amount of annotated data without noisy labels are very costly.
-Therefore, techniques to cope with noisy labeled annotated data are required.
-In this paper, it is suggested that by restricting the expressivity of the neural network, accuracy of the network that is trained with noisy labeled data can be increased.
-The expressivity of the neural network can be restricted by using classical regularization and compression techniques.
-It is claimed that these techniques are not tested with noisy labels.
+The paper titled "Fighting Over-Fitting with Quantization for Learning Deep Neural Networks on Noisy Labels" was authored by Gauthier Tallec, Édouard Yvinec, Arnaud Dapogny, and Kevin Bailly.
+It was published in the 2023 IEEE International Conference on Image Processing (ICIP) and investigates how quantization-aware training can reduce overfitting in deep neural networks trained on noisy labels while simultaneously improving inference efficiency.

+Project goal is to replicate the experiments described in the paper, evaluate the impact of regularization and quantization on noisy datasets CIFAR-10 and BP4D and compare quantization's effectiveness against other regularization techniques and baseline.

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+## 1.1.1 Motivation and Aim

+The increase in computational power has led to the emergence of highly complex neural networks.
+These networks require large amounts of annotated data for training.
+However, collecting such data without noisy labels is often very costly.
+As a result, techniques to handle noisy labeled data are essential.
+This paper suggests that restricting the expressivity of a neural network can improve its accuracy when trained on noisy labeled data.
+Expressivity can be restricted using classical regularization and compression techniques.
+The authors claim that the effectiveness of these techniques has not been thoroughly tested on noisy labels.

+## 1.1.2 Techniques

+Two main techniques are used to fight the overfitting problem on noisy labels:
+- Regularization Methods: Early stopping, weight decay, dropout, and label smoothing
+- Compression Techniques: Quantization and pruning.

+## 1.1.3 Datasets

+Cifar10 and BP4D data sets are used in this paper.
+- Cifar10 is used with synthetic noisy labels.
+This allows to test regularization and quantization techniques for different noisy labels.
+- BP4D dataset is used for facial Action Unit (AU) detection and contains inherently noisy annotations due to the complexity of labeling facial expressions.
+It is usedd as a benchmark for evaluating the techniques under real-world noisy labeling conditions.

+## 1.1.4 Models

+In this paper two models are used.
+- ResNet-20: A residual network architecture is used for the CIFAR-10 dataset to test the impact of synthetic label noise.
+- Vanilla Architecture for AU Detection: This model is used for the BP4D dataset to test performance under real-world noisy annotations.

+## 1.1.5 Findings and Conclusion of the Paper

+- Both regularization and quantization effectively combat overfitting on noisy labels by improving the accuracy of the models.
+- Quantization performs better than traditional regularization methods at reducing overfitting on noisy datasets and also makes inference faster.
+- CIFAR-10 Results: Quantization achieves the best accuracy under synthetic label noise for noise levels up to 40%.
+- BP4D Results: On real-world noisy labels, quantization improves the average F1 score significantly compared to other methods while reducing performance variability across tasks.

 # 2. The method and our interpretation